- 1/2 pound boneless skinless chicken breast, cut into 3/4-inch pieces

-- In the same pan, saute red pepper and onion until tender.
-Add the garlic; cook 1 minute longer.
+- In the same pan, saute the red pepper, onion and garlic until tender.
 Add the broth, beans, corn, lime, jalapeno, black pepper and cayenne; bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

 - Stir in the tomato, green onions and chicken; heat through.
 Yield: 5 servings.

 "This soup is really good, but I'd be careful with that lime..I use a quarter of one, and taste for flavor.
 An entire lime is way too much if your limes have a strong taste.
 Also watch the jalapenos for the same reason.
 Somehow I attained the perfect balance when I made this soup, earlier today...I used homemade stock and beans cooked from dried.
 It's just hot enough without scorching the tongue...A good basic recipe to use/tweak as you will..I'll make it again."

 "Delicious - I did not use lime (only bc I didn't have any) but the rest was perfect!
 Can't wait to have again!"

 "After making the soup and tasting it, I agreed with one reviewer who said it "needed something".
 I added a teaspoon of taco seasoning and this really added much needed flavor.
 I served it with a dolop of FF sour cream, a tsp of salsa and a few tortilla chips.
 This is an easy recipe for sure, just needed more flavor."

 "The lime absolutely ruins this otherwise perfect soup.
 The other thing this needs is fresh chopped cilantro.
 I also added cooked limas, about 3/4 of a cup.
 I would make this again just without the lime. way way too bitter.
 And I cook all the time so I know this is what ruined it."